discourse/discourse-adplugin/README.md

 <li>Click on Settings and a left vertical navigation bar should appear.</li>
 <li>Choose your advertisement platform.</li>
 <ul>
+<li>House Ads - if you want to create and serve ads from your Discourse instance.</li>
 <li>Adsense - if using Adsense as your advertisement platform.</li>
 <li>DFP - if using the DoubleClick for Publishers advertisement platform.</li>
 <li>CodeFund - if using the CodeFund ethical advertisement platform.</li>